Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Sunny Isles Beach is growing quickly, and for a good reason.
 Crime is far below average, and most residents are gainfully employed.
 Even the cost of living is reasonable.

 A solid 12.5% of people lack insurance, good for 15th in the area.

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is Weston.
+And rounding out the top ten for 2019 is Bay Harbor Islands.